Lovely-Sim-Racing/lovely-dashboard/README.md

 In the [Releases](https://github.com/cdemetriadis/lovely-dashboard/releases) section, you will find:

 1. **Lovely Plugin** - A SimHub Plugin that improves the Lovely experience & performance and makes setup a breeze!
-1. **Lovely Dashboard** - A custom designed dashboard to use on your phone or dedicated DDU Screen
+2. **Lovely Dashboard** - A custom designed dashboard to use on your phone or dedicated DDU Screen
-2. **Lovely Dashboard Companion** - A custom designed dashboard to use on a secondary display (eg. Steering Wheel)
+3. **Lovely Dashboard Companion** - A custom designed dashboard to use on a secondary display (eg. Steering Wheel)
+4. **Lovely Dashboard Companion Portrait** - The Companion, but in Portrait mode
+5. **Lovely Dashboard Rallye** - A uber minimal Rallye Dashboard
-1. **Lovely Dashboard TK Edition** - The Lovely Dashboard with Tony Kanaan's personal touch
+6. **Lovely Dashboard TK Edition** - The Lovely Dashboard with Tony Kanaan's personal touch
-3. **Lovely Dashboard XL** - An oversized version of the Lovely Dashboard for the new 10" DDU Screens
+7. **Lovely Dashboard XL** - An oversized version of the Lovely Dashboard for the new 10" DDU Screens
-3. **Lovely Dashboard UXL** - An Ultra Wide version of the Lovely Dashboard for 1920x480 DDU Screens
+8. **Lovely Dashboard UXL** - An Ultra Wide version of the Lovely Dashboard for 1920x480 DDU Screens
-3. **Lovely Dashboard Curved** - A variant of the Lovely Dashboard for curved top DDU's
+9. **Lovely Dashboard Curved** - A variant of the Lovely Dashboard for curved top DDU's
-4. **Lovely Overlay** - If you're a streamer, you can use this overlay in OBS or any other broadcasting software
+10. **Lovely Overlay** - If you're a streamer, you can use this overlay in OBS or any other broadcasting software
-5. **Lovely Tower** - A leader board tower, great for OBS if you're streaming
+11. **Lovely Tower** - A leader board tower, great for OBS if you're streaming
-6. **Lovely Flags** - A "simple" dashboard to display race flags and platform integration
+12. **Lovely Flags** - A "simple" dashboard to display race flags and platform integration

 ## Installing